MySQL for Executives Part 5: The Hidden Dangers of Neglect

 Danger 5: Scalability Cliff

 Neglecting capacity planning leads to sudden scalability cliffs where performance collapses unexpectedly.
-Systems that worked fine at 1,000 users fail catastrophically at 1,100 users due to poor architecture decisions made years earlier.
+Systems that worked fine at 1,000 users can fail at 1,100 users due to poor architecture decisions made years earlier — a phenomenon that catches many organizations off guard.

 How Scalability Cliffs Form:

-Years 1-2: Small dataset, simple queries, everything fast.
+Years 1-2: Small dataset, simple queries, everything performs quickly.

-Year 3: Data grows but still manageable.
-Occasional slowdowns.
+Year 3: Data grows but remains manageable.
+Occasional slowdowns occur but are not yet critical.

-Year 4: Hit a threshold — maybe a table size, connection limit, or memory constraint.
-Suddenly everything is 10x slower.
+Year 4: A threshold is hit — perhaps a table size, connection limit, or memory constraint.
+Suddenly everything becomes 10x slower.

-Year 4 Crisis: Emergency replication, sharding, or rewriting core functionality under time pressure.
+Year 4 Crisis: Emergency replication, sharding, or rewriting of core functionality becomes necessary under time pressure.

 Common Cliff Scenarios: